Megaphone Icon

 As a wife and mother of three neurodiverse children, Mary brings personal insight and deep empathy to her work.
 She is dedicated to unlocking every child’s potential and ensuring all pupils receive a bespoke, therapeutic, yet aspirational education that prepares them for the challenges of the 21st century.

-Julie Riches – Assistant Head / SENCO
+Julie Riches – Assistant Head

 Julie is a passionate and experienced education leader with extensive teaching and leadership experience across mainstream and specialist schools including roles such as Head of Centre for a 11-19 SEND School, Head of PSHE and RSE and valued member of the Surrey Healthy Schools Advisory Team.
 Julie has also been a member of the PSHE Association Advisory Panel

-She holds BA(Hons) in Theology & Religious Studies, PGCE in Secondary Education, NPQSL (National Professional Qualification for Senior Leadership) and is currently completing the NPQsenco.
+She holds BA(Hons) in Theology & Religious Studies, PGCE in Secondary Education, NPQSL (National Professional Qualification for Senior Leadership) and is currently completing the NPQSenco.
 She has also completed National PSHE CDP Level 6 training.
 Her career spans multiple leadership roles, and she is known for her calm, flexible, and solutions-focused approach.

 Julie believes that every young person deserves access to rich, varied opportunities that build confidence, resilience, and skills for life.
 She is committed to ensuring the school’s vision and values are lived out daily by both pupils and staff.
 Her aspirational mindset and dedication to continuous professional development drive her work forward.